 Dear Prospective Graduate Student:

-Our research groups provide many opportunities for Summer Research Assistantships (RA's).
-The department also has some Summer Teaching Assistant (TA) positions for the few students who need them.
-A Summer RA pays up to $6,930, depending on the duration of the work, and a Summer TA pays between $1,300 and $3,000 depending on the size of the class being taught.
-In recent years, most first year students have been able to find a Summer TA or RA.
-If you negotiate RA support for the entire Summer with a research group, you can receive up to $25,740 a year.
+Our research groups provide many opportunities for summer Research Assistantships (RA's).
+The department also has some summer Teaching Assistant (TA) positions for the few students who need them.
+A summer RA pays up to $7,686, depending on the class size, and a summer TA pays between $1,300 and $3,000 depending on the size of the class being taught.
+In recent years, most first year students have been able to find a summer TA or RA.
+If you negotiate RA support for the entire summer with a research group, you can receive up to $28,854 a year.

-Amherst itself is a typical New England college town, with bookstores, coffee shops and a wide range of cultural activities.
-The surrounding Pioneer Valley is quite rural, with wooded hills, a large network of rivers and lakes, and an abundance of hiking and ski trails.
-As rural as we are, we are within a few hours of major metropolitan areas and all that they have to offer.
-A free bus system connects the University with the town itself and with the four first-rate undergraduate liberal arts colleges in the local area.
+Amherst is a typical New England college town, with bookstores, coffee shops and a wide range of cultural activities.
+The surrounding Pioneer Valley is quite rural, with wooded hills, rivers and lakes, and an abundance of hiking, biking and ski trails.
+As rural as we are, we are within a few hours of major metropolitan areas of Boston and New York and all that they have to offer.
+A free bus system connects the University with the town and with the four first-rate undergraduate liberal arts colleges in the local area.
 The programs of these colleges enrich the many cultural offerings available.